funkonaut/openSCAD_lessons/Projects/project-1-2-your-second-print.md

 ## Constraints:
 - Your prototype must incorporate a 3D printed piece.
 - You must utilize a 3D model from an online repository and adapt it for your purpose.
-- Your prototype and project are due in 3 weeks.
 <br><br>

 ## Functional Requirements: